“Moss has provided us with a comprehensive history of the city’s zoning laws, demonstrating how they carefully (and at times, not carefully at all)

 At Broome Street sits a boarded-up park house, where a young man’s body was found several years ago; just beyond that, near Delancey, is a small community garden.
 The two tall corn plants seem out of place.

-Crossing Delancey, a plague announces what might be the city’s most sadly named building: the Homeless Seniors Services center.
+Crossing Delancey, a plaque announces what might be the city’s most sadly named building: the Homeless Seniors Services center.
 In its fenced –in yard is a lush garden planted with help from the Parks Council and the Green Guerrillas [Sara RPCC]; a bocce court awaits construction.

-To the east, near Chrystie, is the now infamous subway access door, subject of a recent report by Newsday’s Gale Collins lamenting the portal’s use as a refuge for thieves who count their booty there or store wheelchairs to be used as begging propos; the hatch covers a tunnel that leads all the way to the Broadway – Lafayette stop of the B, D, Q and F trains.
+To the east, near Chrystie, is the now infamous subway access door, subject of a recent report by Newsday’s Gail Collins lamenting the portal’s use as a refuge for thieves who count their booty there or store wheelchairs to be used as begging props; the hatch covers a tunnel that leads all the way to the Broadway – Lafayette stop of the B, D, Q and F trains.
 The tunnels been a sore spot for years; Collin’s story has put everyone from the MTA to Manhattan Borough President Ruth Messinger into high gear, trying to balance anticrime measures against the fire department’s unmovable stance against locking the lid.

 The park’s past is as varied as its present.
 Beneath Stanton and Rivington Streets lies the city’s second African Burial Ground, used from 1795 to 1853 – just after the one recently discovered at Duane and Broad way filled up.
 Not long after the last body was buried, developers came in and built row after row of tenement housing, packing in immigrants for maybe 50 years before Tammany Hall made its move.